xpresserjs/esm-demo/readme.md

-# Xpresser Esm Sample V2
+# Xpresser Esm Examples

-A sample test project for Xpresser v2 ESM.

-Only **Cli Module** is registered for now
+A collection of examples to help you get started with XpresserJs Esm Framework.

 ## Installation